Arrive In London, England.

 For the finale of your journey, travel to prehistoric STONEHENGE

 and try to unravel its mystery.
-Explore the stunning new visitor centre with its imaginative exhibitions, then take the shuttle to the stone circle and admire the magnificence of the monument up close.
+Explore the stunning visitor centre with its imaginative exhibitions, then take the shuttle to the stone circle and admire the magnificence of the monument up close.
 Return to London around 4 pm.
 How about celebrating the success of your holiday by taking in one of the great West End shows?
 (B)

 Your holiday ends with breakfast this morning.
 (B)